Herbie: Fully Loaded: Production and marketing

 The film was reported to include heavy uses of product placement.
-For example, Maggie Peyton is a former reporter for ESPN (owned by Disney) turned NASCAR driver.
+For example, Maggie Peyton states she has a job lined up at ESPN (owned by Disney) before she becomes a NASCAR driver.
 A huge billboard for Mid America Motorworks (an aftermarket parts supplier for classic Volkswagens and other vehicles) is seen in the background of the scene where Murphy attempts to sabotage Herbie.
 In addition, Volkswagen provided a Volkswagen Touareg and a Volkswagen New Beetle for use in certain scenes, General Motors also provided the 2005 Chevrolet Corvette and 2005 Pontiac GTO for use in race scenes as well.
 (Note: The 2004 Pontiac GTO was a rebadged, third-generation Holden Monaro.)

 Various race cars in the Nextel Cup Series appear during the race at the end, with action sequences being filmed during the 2004 Target House 300 Busch Series race at California Speedway on September 4, 2004, and the 2004 Pop Secret 500 Cup Series race also at California Speedway on September 5, 2004.
 Dale Earnhardt Jr.'s No. 8 car is seen briefly, but it has all the Budweiser logos removed and replaced with his signature to avoid advertising alcohol in a children's film.
 In addition, billboards can be seen in straightaway scenes, some with the NEXTEL logo on them.
 Also, in the scene where Maggie pretends to drive a stock car in the junkyard, Dominic Toretto's 1970 Dodge Charger from The Fast and the Furious can be seen among the cars.
 KITT from the classic Knight Rider series also makes a cameo in the newspaper during the opening sequence.
 ABC Family aired a making-of featurette titled Herbie: Fully Loaded and Retooled, hosted by Lohan, on June 21, 2005, to promote the film release.